 The university's policies connect the university's mission to the everyday actions of its community, clarify the university's expectations of its individual members, mitigate institutional risk, enhance efficiency and support the university's compliance with laws and regulations.
 Two policies are highlighted below, however, students are charged with knowledge of and compliance with all UTHealth Houston regulations set forth in the UTHealth Houston Handbook of Operating Procedures (HOOP).

 Accommodations are not retroactive, and require advance notice to implement.
-To allow adequate time to evaluate the required documentation, engage in the interactive process, and make arrangements for any accommodation to be provided, requestors are strongly urged to contact UREO as soon as possible.
+To allow adequate time to evaluate the request, engage in the interactive process, and make arrangements for any accommodation to be provided, requestors are strongly urged to contact UREO as soon as possible.

 HOOP Policy 186, Student Conduct and Discipline